GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Privacy Protection

 \section{Privacy Protection}

-Within the \textbf{GUIGuard} framework, the privacy protection module is the core component that connects user privacy with task fidelity.
-Building on existing surveys of visual content privacy protection\cite{zhao2023visualprivacy}, we categorize privacy protection methods for GUI screenshots into three complementary dimensions: \emph{pixel-level}, \emph{semantic-level}, and \emph{feature-level}.
-Pixel-level methods directly modify pixel values in the image space; semantic-level methods rewrite or anonymize visible content while preserving the task-relevant semantics; feature-level methods perturb or reshape the encoded representations to suppress recoverable private information.
-Although this taxonomy does not cover every possible technical direction (e.g., cryptographic encryption or access control are beyond the scope of this work), it captures the three most widely studied design families in visual privacy protection\cite{zhao2023visualprivacy}.
-In this paper, we implement and systematically evaluate a representative subset of methods along these three dimensions, aiming to provide a basis for future, more advanced GUI privacy protection techniques.
+Within the original framework, the privacy protection module is the core component connecting user privacy with task fidelity.
+Building on existing surveys of visual content privacy protection~\cite{zhao2023visualprivacy}, the original GUIGuard manuscript categorizes privacy protection methods for GUI screenshots into three complementary dimensions: \emph{pixel-level}, \emph{semantic-level}, and \emph{feature-level}.
+It also discusses a \emph{system-level} view based on structured UI representations.